-4. CRITICAL ACCOUNTING POLICIES AND ESTIMATES
+4.5.
+CRITICAL ACCOUNTING POLICIES AND ESTIMATES

 Inventories, net: Our consolidated inventories were stated at the lower of cost and net realizable value, generally using a weighted-average cost method.
-Our net inventories include approximately \$

-95.1 million of finished goods, \$

-12.9 million of raw materials and \$

-4.6 million of work-in-progress as of March 2, 2024, as compared to approximately \$

-93.4 million of finished goods, \$

-11.8 million of raw materials and \$

-5.2 million of work-in-progress as of May 27, 2023.
+Our net inventories include approximately \$5.195.0 million of finished goods, \$12.911.7 million of raw materials and \$4.64.3 million of work-in-progress as of March 2, 2024 August 31, 2024, as compared to approximately \$93.493.9 million of finished goods, \$11.812.2 million of raw materials and \$5.24.0 million of work-in-progress as of May 27, 2023 June 1, 2024.

 At this time, we do not anticipate any material risks or uncertainties related to possible future inventory write-downs.
 Provisions for obsolete or slow-moving inventories are recorded based upon regular analysis of stock rotation privileges, obsolescence, the exiting of certain markets and assumptions about future demand and market conditions.
 If future demand changes in the industry, or market conditions differ from management's estimates, additional provisions may be necessary.
-Inventory reserves were approximately \$

-6.0 million as of March 2, 2024 and \$

-5.9 million as of May 27, 2023.
+Inventory reserves were approximately \$6.1 million as of August 31, 2024 and \$6.0 million as of March 2, 2024 and \$5.9 million as of May 27, 2023 June 1, 2024.

 Revenue Recognition: Our customers are generally not resellers, but rather businesses that incorporate our products into their processes, from which they generate an economic benefit.
 The goods are also distinct in that each item sold to the customer is clearly identified on both the purchase order and resulting invoice.
 Each product we sell benefits the customer independently of the other products.
 Each item on each purchase order from the customer can be used by the customer unrelated to any other products we provide to the customer.
+Revenue is recognized when control transfers since it is not always based on delivery of the goods.
 The Company's revenue includes the following streams: